Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-In the second phase, we move on to training the entire pipeline.
-We train for 60 epochs in total; weights are initially set to $w_i$=$w_r$=$w_c$=$1.0$, $w_k$=$1.0e^5$, $w_m$=$10.0$, and $w_a$=$0.001$, and $w_i$ is progressively increased to $100.0$ over the first 30 epochs.
-For the remaining 30 epochs, for testing purposes we performed training in three separate sessions, with $w_i$ set to $100.0$, $200.0$, and $300.0$, respectively.
-In the end we obtained three sets of modules, each trained for 60 epochs (80 if the first phase is included), which we hereafter refer to as $NC_{100}$, $NC_{200}$, and $NC_{300}$.
-Over the course of training, the encoder will learn to generate Ninja Codes that, while retaining some characteristic details of the earlier codes as visual artifacts, show increasing resemblance to the cover images (Figure 4, bottom).
-Expectedly, setting $w_i$ to higher values leads to decreased levels of visual artifacts.
-However, unlike with state-of-the-art deep steganography techniques, so far we have only been able to suppress artifacts --- without catastrophic drops in detection performance --- to levels where they are still noticeable to human inspection.
-Further suppression is likely possible through improvements in model architecture, etc., but a degree of saliency is perhaps necessitated by the requirement that Ninja Codes must be robustly discoverable within scenes.
+TRAINING (PHASE 2).
+In the second phase we attempt to minimize all losses, training for 60 epochs with weights set to $w_i$=$w_r$=$w_c$=$1.0$, $w_k$=$5.0e^3$, $w_m$=$10.0$, and $w_a$=$0.001$ initially, and progressively increasing $w_i$ to $100.0$ over the first 30 epochs.
+For the remaining 30 epochs, for testing purposes we conducted three separate training sessions with $w_i$ set to $100.0$, $200.0$, and $300.0$, respectively.
+In the end, we obtained three sets of trained modules which hereafter we refer to as $NC_{100}$, $NC_{200}$, and $NC_{300}$.
+Over the course of training, the encoder learns to generate Ninja Codes with increasingly subtle visual alterations (Figure 4, bottom) --- however, remnants of the multicolor stripes of earlier Ninja Codes still remain as visual artifacts.
+(Expectedly, training with higher $w_i$ values results in less salient artifacts.)

-Since we train all models jointly, network modules can only be expected to work with other modules that have been co-trained in the same session.
-However, it may be convenient if we can train multiple encoders using a variety of parameters (e.g., different $w_i$ values) to accommodate different use cases --- for example, pursue greater artifact suppression if the codes are to be pasted onto bland, light-colored surfaces --- and train a single set of detector/decoder modules that can handle codes created using any of the encoders.
-To test if this works in practice, we took the trained modules from $NC_{100}$ and performed 30 additional epochs of fine-tuning, to make them capable of detecting codes generated using all three ($NC_{100},$ $NC_{200}$, $NC_{300}$) encoders.
+OPTIONAL FINE-TUNING.
+Due to our use of an end-to-end training process, Ninja Codes generated using a particular encoder can only be expected to be detected by modules co-trained in the same session.
+It would be convenient, however, if we could train multiple encoders using a variety of parameters (e.g., different $w_i$ values) to cater to different scenarios --- for example, opt for stronger artifact suppression if the codes are to be pasted onto light-colored surfaces --- and train a single set of detector/decoder modules that can handle codes generated by any of the encoders.
+To test whether this works in practice, we took the detector/decoder modules from $NC_{100}$ and performed 30 additional epochs of fine-tuning, to make them able to detect codes generated by any of the three encoders.